freerange/site/soups/weeklinks/week-233-links.snip.markdown

 ### [New in Pivotal Tracker – Story following and user @mentions](http://pivotallabs.com/story-following-and-user-mentions/)

-> It’s now even easier to collaborate with your teammates and keep the right people up to date.
-We’re very excited to announce Tracker story following and @mentioning!
+> It's now even easier to collaborate with your teammates and keep the right people up to date.
+We're very excited to announce Tracker story following and @mentioning!

 This is a great addition to Pivotal Tracker.
 It should make it easier to have a discussion about a story with someone other than the person that requested it. <%= by('chris-roos') %>